kanbanize/eve/README.md

 }
 ```

-That is not good for several reasons:
+This is not good for several reasons:
 * What if the project relies on box-sizing: content-box;?
 * What if the project relies on the fact that the headings and paragraphs have margins?

-This is a very common problem.
-That's why Eve was created.

-This advantage allows easy and seamless integration of Eve into every project regardless of its stage of development.
+Eva allows you easy and seamless integration with any project, regardless of its stage of development, without overwriting any styles.

 ## Quick Install